jwarz/data-scientists-tools/introduction_to_r/readme.md

     ##  $ diameter: num  0.382 0.949 1 0.532 11.209 ...
     ##  $ rotation: num  58.64 -243.02 1 1.03 0.41 ...
     ##  $ rings   : logi  FALSE FALSE FALSE FALSE TRUE TRUE ...

+Awesome!
+Now that you have a clear understanding of the `planets_df` dataset, it’s time to see how you can select elements from it.
+Learn all about in the next exercises!

 ## Selection of data frame elements